fnyamekye/fnyamekye/README.md

 - 👋 Hi, I’m FRANCIS
 - 👀 I’m interested in becoming a DEVELOPER
-- 🌱 I’m currently learning Dart, HTML, JAVASCRIPT
+- 🌱 I’m currently learning JAVASCRIPT
 - 📫 How to reach me francisnyamekye48@icloud.com

 <!---